Free • Fast • Privacy-first

 What is HTML Accessibility Checking?

 HTML accessibility checking is the process of testing HTML code against WCAG 2.1 (Web Content Accessibility Guidelines) standards to ensure your website is usable by everyone, including people with disabilities.
-An HTML accessibility checker analyzes your code to detect accessibility barriers that prevent users with visual, auditory, motor, or cognitive disabilities from accessing your content.
+Our free HTML accessibility checker analyzes your code to detect accessibility barriers that prevent users with visual, auditory, motor, or cognitive disabilities from accessing your content.
+This html accessibility checker browser tool helps you check HTML code accessibility instantly.

 When you build websites, it's essential to ensure they're accessible to all users.
 Missing alt text on images prevents screen reader users from understanding images.
 Missing form labels make forms unusable for assistive technology users.
 Improper heading hierarchy confuses screen reader navigation.
-An HTML accessibility checker helps you identify and fix these issues to achieve WCAG 2.1 AA compliance, which is often required by law and essential for inclusive web design.
+Our html accessibility checker for developers helps you identify and fix these issues to achieve WCAG 2.1 AA compliance, which is often required by law and essential for inclusive web design.
+Check HTML accessibility before deployment to ensure compliance.
+For more HTML tools, explore our HTML Tools collection.

 Invalid HTML